gabrielanhaia/macos-voice-type/README.md

 - **Auto-stops on silence** - Just pause speaking and it stops recording
 - **Fast** - Uses the tiny.en model for quick transcription
 - **Free** - No subscriptions or API costs
+- **Works everywhere** - Chrome, Safari, Notes, VS Code, and any other app
 - **Claude Code integration** - Voice commands for Claude Code CLI (optional)

 ## Requirements